Wine Cellar Inventory Management

 My research showed that there are three groups of wine lovers and collectors:

-• The old-fashioned collector writing down everything in a pretty book.
+• The old-fashioned collector, writing down everything in a book.

 • the modern enthusiast with a large collection of wines that relies on professional and expensive software.